Kappa Kappa Gamma: Racism

 In 2018, the Kappa Kappa Gamma chapter at the University of New Mexico in Albuquerque was under fire for making racist comments during a Greek Life welcome event.
-The vice president of Black Brothers Cultivating Knowledge alleged that the sorority girls behind him said, "'Black people, get away from me" and "Black people stop wearing grills" while a black woman was speaking.
+The vice president of Black Brothers Cultivating Knowledge alleged that the sorority girls behind him said, "Black people, get away from me" and "Black people stop wearing grills" while a black woman was speaking.

 In 2020, the Kappa Kappa Gamma chapter at the Indiana University Bloomington in Bloomington, Indiana was suspended partially due to the mistreatment of the only black member in the house.

 University of Wyoming transgender lawsuit

 In 2023, seven members at the University of Wyoming sued the sorority headquarters to remove a transgender woman, Artemis Langford, who they felt pressured to induct into the sorority.
 They say the induction violates the sorority bylaws, which state it is a "single-gender" organization.
 The lawsuit states sorority members allegedly noticed her become notably sexually aroused as other sorority members were changing shirts and staring inappropriately at members.
 She denied this, and text messages from sorority members submitted to the court supported her denial.
 The sorority headquarters states it “values diversity” and does not discriminate based on gender identity.

 The Federal lawsuit was dismissed without prejudice on 25 August 2023, citing that "The University of Wyoming chapter voted to admit - and, more broadly, a sorority of hundreds of thousands approved - [the admission of a transgender individual, Artemis] Langford.
 With its inquiry beginning and ending there, the Court will not define ‘woman’ today.
 The delegate [~chapter] of a private, voluntary organization interpreted ‘woman,’ otherwise undefined in the nonprofit's bylaws; [hence,] this Judge may not invade Kappa Kappa Gamma's freedom of expressive association."
 This ruling effectively places any resolution back with the national and local organizations to resolve internally.
 In his decision, which used female pronouns, some of the sorority's arguments were called "plainly inaccurate" stating that any appeal should not be a "copy and paste" as its arguments were weak.
 The national sorority later expelled two long-serving alumnae volunteers who had used the sorority's member database to solicit donations to help pay for the Wyoming lawsuit.

-In June 2025, the Department of Education issued a ruling prompted in part by the Westenbroek v.
+In June 2025, the United States Department of Education issued a ruling prompted in part by the Westenbroek v.
 Kappa Kappa Gamma Fraternity case.
 It stated, "A sorority that admits male students is no longer a sorority by definition and thus loses the Title IX statutory exemption for a sorority’s single-sex membership practices."